Social World Models: Representing Social World States for Better Social Reasoning

 \paragraph{HiToM} \citep{wu-etal-2023-hi} evaluates higher-order theory of mind (ToM) in LLMs, requiring recursive reasoning about others’ beliefs.
 It extends ToMi by adding agent interactions—such as chatting, deception, and joint attention—beyond simple object movement.
 The task concludes with a belief inference question about an object’s location.
 We randomly sample 72 scenarios (100 questions total) and report accuracy based on the model’s ability to infer the correct agent belief.

 \paragraph{FANToM} \citep{kim-etal-2023-fantom} is a multi-party conversation question-answering dataset designed to test coherent theory-of-mind capabilities.
 In FANToM, speakers join and leave the conversation while it continues, making participants hold both false and true beliefs.
-The benchmark includes first-order and second-order theory-of-mind questions about the beliefs of conversation participants in various formats, such as multiple-choice and list type questions.
+The benchmark includes first-order and second-order theory-of-mind questions about the beliefs of conversation participants.
 We use 64 sampled conversations from the short version of FANToM, containing a total of 1,086 questions.
 We report \texttt{All Qs} metric, requiring the model to correctly answer all questions for a given conversation snippet.

-\paragraph{MMToM-QA} \citep{jin-etal-2024-mmtom} is multi-modal question-answering benchmark for theory of mind reasoning, focused on jointly inferring goals and beliefs in everyday object search scenarios.
-We use the text-only subset (describing search behavior) and evaluate on 300 randomly sampled, balanced questions covering belief (true/false, short/long-term) and goal inference (true/false beliefs, updates, future actions).
+\paragraph{MMToM-QA} \citep{jin-etal-2024-mmtom} is a multi-modal question-answering benchmark for theory-of-mind reasoning, focused on jointly inferring goals and beliefs in everyday object-search scenarios.
+We use 302 of the 600 text-only examples, stratified by the benchmark's question types.